When it comes to moving audiences, your most important element is your opening. Here's how to start a speech powerfully and successfully every time!

 Sound like a tall order?
 It isn't, if you use the right techniques.

-Achieving the objective of a "grabbing" opening takes thought, a bit of imagination, and yes, a little creativity.
-The good news is that since you know your topic well and you're psyched up for the big game (it's an audience of decision-makers, remember?) you should be well positioned to succeed.
+Achieving the objective of a 'grabbing' opening takes thought, a bit of imagination, and yes, a little creativity.
+The good news is that since you know your topic well and you're psyched up for the big game (it's an audience of decision-makers, remember?), you should be well positioned to succeed.

-12 Powerful Ways to Begin a Speech
+12 Powerful Ways to Start a Speech or Presentation

 - Startling statement